yqbeyond/lcodeSpider/README.md

 # lcodeSpider

-Tiny and ugly codes spiders, you can use them to crawl your accpted problems codes in some OJs
+Tiny codes spider, you can use them to crawl your accpted problems codes in some OJs

-## OJs now
+## OJs supported now

 * [HDU](http://acm.hdu.edu.cn)
 * [POJ](http://pog.org)